thecodeholic/laravel-hostinger-deploy/README.md

 php artisan hostinger:setup-automated-deploy
 ```

-**What it does:** Creates GitHub Actions workflow and secrets automatically via GitHub API
+**What it does:** Publishes GitHub Actions workflow file locally and creates secrets automatically via GitHub API, and automatically adds deploy keys to your repository

 **Required Environment Variables:**
 - `HOSTINGER_SSH_HOST`